ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-extracted-actions-2.md

 ## 1 Introduction

-In test cases, you often reuse some of the same test steps.
-For example to open the application and logging into the application.
-Adding the separate steps each time is time-consuming.
-Besides, if the password of the user changes you have to change the password in each test case in which you use that password.
-This is time-consuming as well.
-To make your test cases easier to maintain ATS has added the option to create your own actions.
-These actions can be created from within a test case or by creating a new action.
+You often reuse some of the same test steps in your test cases.
+For example, to open the application and logging into the application.
+Adding these separate steps each time you create a test case is time-consuming.
+Besides, if the password of the user changes you have to change the password in each test case that uses it.
+ATS has the functionality to create your own actions, this makes your test cases easier to maintain.
+You create your own actions from within a test case or by creating a new action from the **repository**.
 This how-to explains both ways of creating such actions.

 **This how-to will teach you how to do the following:**
 * Extract actions